CClingain/OneTrainMyth/README.md

 ## What can we do?

 If we can improve the connection between the 1 train and the Staten Island ferry, that could shave off up to 30 minute wait times for commuters.
 We turn to data to get answers to two questions.

-First, how often is the 1 train late to making the connection to the Staten Island Ferry?
-Second, what schedule changes can be implemented so that the connection is made more often?
+1. How often is the 1 train late to making the connection to the Staten Island Ferry?

+2. What schedule changes can be implemented so that the connection is made more often?

+Answering these questions is tricky.
+How do we quantify "lateness"?
+What sort of margin should be given to account for passengers exiting the subway station and entering the ferry terminal?

 ## Data Sources